JA Ourselves™

 The key learning objectives listed beside each activity state the skills and knowledge students will gain.

-Activity One: Robbie’s Trip to the Farm
+Robbie’s Trip to the Farm

 Students are introduced to a storybook character and his visit to a family farm.
 Through a group discussion and drawing pictures of their favorite animals, they discover that individuals make choices.